-John Brennan and Ed Bonsell went up to New Hampshire to visit Mac.
+John Brennan and Ed Bonsell went up to New Hampshire to visit Mac, circa early 1980's.

 I picked a book at random, and it fell open to McCullouch's Hornpipe.
 I was surprised because I knew Paul McCullough (note correct spelling).
 He was an excellent caller with his own dance series here, a protégé and friend of Ted Sannella (whose 'Contra for Margie' was written for Paul's wife).
 Paul passed away several years ago but his impact on our dance community remains.